sad-spirit/pg-gateway/docs/index.md

 There are also means to pass parameter values alongside query parts that use them.

 These feature make it easy to combine a query from several parts having parameter placeholders, instead of substituting literals into query.
-Parametrized queries can be cached and reused later with other parameter values.
+Parametrized queries can be cached and reused later with different parameter values.

 ## Reusable query parts